Nancy Wilcox's house

 Firstly, the skeletal remains of two of his victims had recently been discovered at his dump site in Issaquah.
 The news of this discovery may have motivated him to put more effort into the disposal of Wilcox's remains.

 Secondly, this was his first victim since his move to Salt Lake City.
 Back in Seattle, the murders and disappearances of local women had attracted a large amount of attention.
-Therefore, it stands to reason that he wanted to try and avoid creating a similar level of panic in Utah.
+Therefore, it stands to reason that he wanted to avoid creating a similar level of panic in Utah.

 Nancy Wilcox